zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### JWT Token

-The JWT Secret that signs the JWT Token is an asymmetric private key that is generated during installation.
-You can find the JWT Secret, alias `jwtsecret`, in the  PKCS12 keystore /keystore/localhost/localhost.keystore.p12.
-The public key necessary to read the JWT Secret is called from the keystore.
-For easy access, you can find the public key in the `localhost.keystore.jwtsecret.pem` directory.
+The JWT secret that signs the JWT Token is an asymmetric private key that is generated during Zowe keystore configuration.
 The JWT token is signed with the RS256 signature algorithm.

+You can find the JWT secret, alias `jwtsecret`, in the PKCS12 keystore that is stored `${KEYSTORE_DIRECTORY}/localhost/localhost.keystore.p12`.
+The public key necessary to validate the JWT signature is read from the keystore.

+For easy access, you can find the public key in the `${KEYSTORE_DIRECTORY}/localhost/localhost.keystore.jwtsecret.pem` file.

+You can also use `/api/v1/gateway/auth/keys/public/all` endpoint to obtain all public keys than can be used to verify JWT tokens signature in a standard [JWK format](https://openid.net/specs/).

 ### z/OSMF JSON Web Tokens Support